lbaerga/GTKY/README.md

+# About Me

-My name is Willie Zou
+- My name is Willie Zou

-I'm 15 years old.
+- I'm 15 years old.

-I was born in August
+- I was born in August

-My favorite color is Crimson red
+- My favorite color is Crimson red

-My favorite 3 artist are Twice, and ...
+- My favorite 3 artist are Twice, and ...

-On the weekends I like to Play games
+- On the weekends I like to Play games